Do you need to file a Valsartan Recall Lawsuit?

 - Stomach cancer

-Additionally, according to the Environmental Protection Agency, high-level NDMA exposure to human causes liver damage in humans.
+Additionally, according to the Environmental Protection Agency, high-level NDMA exposure in humans causes liver damage in humans.

-NDEA is a carcinogenic organic compound impurity found in losartan.
+NDEA is a carcinogenic organic compound impurity found in high blood pressure drugs.
 It has the ability has to alter an organism’s DNA.
 These mutations often cause cancer.
 The substance is found in tobacco smoke.
 The World Health Organization classifies the compound as a Group 2A carcinogen.

 Similarly to NDMA, NDEA is toxic to the liver and other organs.
 Researchers have found that NDEA causes severe injury to the liver and red blood cells in rats.
 These injuries can lead to liver damage and liver cancer.

-NMBA is the second potentially cancer-causing impurity found in losartan.
+NMBA is the second potentially cancer-causing impurity found in hypertension medications.
 Much like most nitrosamines, NMBA occurs naturally in foods, drinking water, and air pollution.
 It can also be a byproduct in industrial processes.
 Further, the International Agency for Research on Cancer classifies NDMA as a probable human carcinogen.

 Which Drugs Are Included in the High Blood Pressure Recall Expansion?